HermanAleksey/MeditationComposeApp/README.md

 My main idea when i was creating this project was to learn how to use Jetpack Compose.
 But the larger the project, the more important it becomes to write clean code to maintain it. \
 I really hope that I will develop the project further and further and add various functions here, as this will mean that I continue to work on myself and my code ;)

 ## What is in the project now?
 Currently stack of project: Jetpack Compose, MVVM, Coroutines, Flow, Dagger-Hilt, Rxjava, Firebase\
 Also used: Splashscreen, Datastore, Accompanist, Compose-destinations, Image-Cropper, Paging, JUnit\
-Setuped CI/CD with running tests task on each PR on master.
+Configured CI/CD: run ktlint and tests.
+Was thinking about adding UI tests to pipeline, but Firebase solution limits you to only 10 free tests, so i decided not to.

 ## What does it look like?